Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 Camera and Sensor Setup

-Cameras are key to an effective driver monitoring system.
+Cameras are key to an effective fleet driver monitoring system.
 Therefore, it’s crucial to install high-definition cameras.
 The hardware must be coupled with advanced software to monitor the driver’s behaviors and generate alerts when signs of distraction, fatigue, and impairment are identified.

 GPS vehicle tracking